mui/mui-x/docs/data/data-grid/localization/localization.md

 </ThemeProvider>;
 ```

-If you want to pass language translations directly to the grid without using `createTheme` and `ThemeProvider`, you can directly load the language translations from the `@mui/x-data-grid` or `@mui/x-data-grid-pro` package.
+If you want to pass language translations directly to the data grid without using `createTheme` and `ThemeProvider`, you can directly load the language translations from the `@mui/x-data-grid` or `@mui/x-data-grid-pro` package.

 ```jsx
 import { DataGrid, nlNL } from '@mui/x-data-grid';